 8. ㅍㅎㅎ (Pu-ha-ha)

 This is another way of laughing in Korean texting slang.
-It is short for 푸하하 that translates to LMAO or “laughing my ass off.”
+It is short for 푸하하 which translates to LMAO or “laughing my ass off.”
 Well, you can probably see how creative Koreans are in forming slang terms to be used in text or chat.

 10. ㄴㄴ (N N)